lenra-io/lenra_cli/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
     build     Build your app in release mode dev       Start the app in an interactive mode help      Print this message or the help of the given subcommand(s) init      Generates dockerfile and docker compose file with the init command logs      View output from the containers
-    new      Create a new Lenra app project start    Start your app previously built with the build command stop     Stop your app previously started with the start command
+    new       Create a new Lenra app project start     Start your app previously built with the build command stop      Stop your app previously started with the start command update    Update the tools Docker images
 ```

 ### Subcommands